 - There is no limit to the number of submissions per submitter, provided they are separate submissions and the required submission fee is paid for each.

 - All submissions must be uploaded as an online screener by the extended deadline, June 11, 2021.

 - Content creators will be notified via email of submission status by July 26, 2021.

 - You must have your festival acceptance and release paperwork completed by July 28, 2021, and your project information and assets (photos, trailer, etc.) must be submitted no later than August 2, 2021, if accepted as an official selection.

 - No hard copy submissions will be considered; only electronic submissions via FilmFreeway.

-- The screenwriter of the screenplay must consider himself/herself a person of color, OR, the screenplay must feature people of color as prominent characters in the story.
+- The screenwriter of the screenplay must consider himself/herself a person of color (including but not limited to Black, African-American, Latino, East Asian, South Asian, and Pacific Islander), OR, the screenplay must feature people of color as prominent characters in the story.
 At a minimum, the screenplay must highlight an inclusive cast that reflects the shifting demographics around the world.

 - Screenplays must be the standard feature film length (90-130 pages) and standard US format only.
 Treatments will not be accepted.
 Only English language screenplays will be accepted.

 - If the applicant has participated in any previous Urbanworld Screenplay competition with a script, that script will not be accepted, irrespective of any and all revisions/changes the applicant may have made subsequent to participation.

 - Screenplays may not have been produced, sold, or licensed for theatrical, television, or online production.

 - Screenplays must be the original work of the applicant and registered with the Writers Guild of America East Script Registration at scriptregistration.org, with the WGA West, or copyrighted.

 - The applicant's name, address, and phone number MUST appear on the cover of the screenplay's title page.